Skip to content

 let ints = [1, 2, 3]

-Type arguments correspond to the order of generics declared in the signature.
+Type arguments correspond to the order of generics introduced in the signature.

 }